FriendsOfTYPO3/tea/Documentation/Linters/GitHub/Index.rst

 Composer scripts
 ================
 You can run your lints using composer scripts.
-Example workflow is defined in `ci-composer-scripts.yml`.
+An example workflow is defined in `ci-composer-scripts.yml`.

 Ready to use GitHub Actions